 3. Using the sales browser

-Why LinkedIn as a customer acquisition tool?
+Why LinkedIn as a means of customer acquisition?

 Also take the time to set up your profile correctly.
 Indeed, your online presence is very important, because this is how prospects will evaluate you.